kejonaMC/GeyserUpdater/README.md

 - Jens
 - YHDiamond

 Note: This is NOT an official GeyserMC plugin.
 It is made to work with GeyserMC but it is not maintained or produced by GeyserMC.
 If you need support with this plugin, do not ask Geyser devs.
-(To get support you can go to [Geyser discord](https://discord.geysermc.org) and ping either @Jens or @YHDiamond (but ONLY them) in #general.)